P13: Story Mastery - Edit Well

 You can’t release those emotions until you challenge the narrative keeping them locked in place.

-3. Fear of Reinvention
+3. Fear of reinvention

 Outdated stories make change feel like betrayal.